patriciogonzalezvivo/bootcamp2013_code/08_01_Thu/README.md

 ##Classwork/Homework:
 * Think in pseudo code for a bouncing ball sketch in class (in pairs).
 * Use pseudo code as a guideline for homework assignment: a bouncing ball.
-During next class, students will expose the sketch in class gradually, by uncommenting code.

 ##Resources
 * ***[Learning Processing](http://21it.files.wordpress.com/2008/09/0123736021.pdf): the rest of "Chapter 5.
 Conditionals" until Physics***